How to Plant, Grow, and Harvest Dill

 The best time to harvest dill for the most flavor is just before it flowers.

-Dill foliage can be harvested any time before the flowers open.
+You can harvest dill foliage any time before the flowers open.
 Cut the leaves just where they meet the stem and discard the rest of the thick, hollow stem.
-The stem can continue to be cut back to harvest leaves to delay flowering.
-The foliage can be stored in the refrigerator to keep fresh, but it is best to wait to harvest until right before you are to use the leaves.
-Stems can be submerged in water to keep the foliage fresh also.
+You can continue to cut back the stem to harvest leaves and delay flowering.

 Some prefer to use the foliage dried instead of fresh, so you can lay the foliage flat on wax paper in a room with good air circulation to dry your dill, or you can dry the leaves in a food dehydrator.
 Store dried leaves in a sealed container to keep them fresh.
 You can also freeze fresh leaves.
-It is recommended to freeze the leaves in water for optimum freshness.
-This can be done by placing dill leaves in ice cube trays filled with water.
+For optimum freshness, freeze the leaves in water by placing dill leaves in ice cube trays filled with water.

-To harvest seeds, cut the stalk of dill just before the seed ripens, about two to three weeks after flowering, and hang the seed-head upside down with a paper bag around it.
-Seeds will shatter if the seed is allowed to ripen fully on the plant (basically, scatter everywhere), so it is best to harvest the plant for seeds prior to the seeds fully ripening.
+To harvest seeds, cut the stalk of dill just before the seed ripens, about two to three weeks after flowering, and hang the seed head upside down with a paper bag around it.
+Seeds will shatter if you allow them to ripen fully on the plant (basically, scatter everywhere), so it is best to harvest for seeds before they fully ripen.

 Varieties